 With an increase in population growth and a greater retention of natural teeth, the access to dental care is more important than ever.
-Making a commitment to becoming a dental health care professional will not prove to be just a job but a lifelong fulfilling career.
-Thank you for your interest in our dental hygiene program.
+Making a commitment to becoming a dental health care professional will not prove to be just a job, but a lifelong fulfilling career.
+I want to thank you for your interest in the Dental Hygiene Program; hopefully the following information will enlighten you about our program and the profession.